Shlomi-Lantser/Ex3_OOP/README.md

 * Center
 * TSP
 * Dijkstra
-* And a GUI interface of graph drawing using MatPlotLib
+* And a GUI interface of graph drawing using Pygame

 ## Explanation about the Class: